-The USDA changed its artificial hip regulations in 2013, leading to a cessation in the use of metal-on-metal hip implants.
+In 2013, The USDA changed its artificial hip regulations, leading to a cessation in the use of metal-on-metal hip implants.
 The regulations came after a 2012 Orthopaedic and Rehabilitation Devices Advisory Panel meeting where the panel reviewed failure rates, metal ion testing, complications, risk factors, and post-surgical care.

 Copyright text 2018 by Ladenburg Law Injury Attorneys. - Designed by Thrive Themes | Powered by WordPress